Donearm/Scientia/content/hobbies/Malazan.md

   transformation attracted the ire of the Forkrul Assail, as it opposed their world view.
 They tried to murder the Errant and all his followers, mostly Imass, Barghast, and Trell worshippers.
+* `pg 561`: Dessimbelackis made a pact with the last 7 Deragoth while trying to become a God.
+Far more Deragoth existed in ancient times, when they domesticated the Eres'al.
+* `pg 597-598`: Taralack Veed reveals a few facts about Icarium's past while traveling with him.
+He was driven by the need to free his father trapped inside an Azath house.
+In attempting so, he shattered a wounded warren, destroyed an Azath, and released an host of demonic creatures.
+Ultimately Icarium failed to free his father, and attracted instead the attention of the Nameless Ones, Azath worshippers.
+They bound Icarium, who had lost all memory of his past after his bout of rage against the Azath, to a series of companions that were put beside him to guide and prevent the half-Jaghut to unleash his rage ever again.
+These companions were gifted with longer life-span than their similars.